Frequently asked questions

 Can I return my products?

-If the product you ordered does not suit you, you have 7 days after receiving your order to contact us either by email at email@example.com or by phone at (438) 820-6170 to arrange an exchange or a refund.
-Return shipping costs by Canada Post are at your expense, but the return postage is offered to you if you wish to make an exchange.
+If the product you ordered does not suit you, you have 7 days after receiving your order to contact us either by email at [email protected] or by phone at (438) 820-6170 to arrange an exchange or a refund.
+We will provide a return label only for the products with the mention “Free exchange”.
+Otherwise, return shipping costs are at your own expense.
 For more details, see our Terms and Conditions.

 Can you prove your products are organic?